MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxrealtimescoring.md

- #`rxRealTimeScoring`: Real-time scoring in SQL Server R Services
+ #rxRealTimeScoring: Real-time scoring in SQL Server R Services

  Applies to version 9.1.0 of package RevoScaleR.